thingnotok/obsidian-toggle-list/README.md

 # ToggleList for Obsidian

 This is a simple plugin for Obsidian (https://obsidian.md) to overwrite the default behavior of toggle checkbox status.
-Alos it offers a simple way to toggle into frequently used attributes: task states, task tags, highlighted list, etc.
+Alos, it offers a simple way to toggle through frequently used attributes: task states, task tags, highlighted list, etc.

 ## What this plugin does?